 Several hypotheses for the appearance of the Shroud at Lirey has been proposed.
 Some of these hypotheses involve the Knights Templar (popularised by Ian Wilson), Othon de la Roche (hypothesis related to the Shroud of Besançon), or the battle at Smyrna.
 But the most coherent hypothesis appears to be the transfer of the Mandylion from Constantinople to the Sainte-Chapelle of Paris.

-The Mandylion very likely reached the Sainte-Chapelle in Paris when Louis IX acquired several relics from the Constantinople emperor Baudoin II in the period 1239 to 1241.
-In June 1247, the official list of relics given by Baudoin II describes the Mandylion as Sanctam toellam, tabulae insertam, that is, as “a cloth, inserted in a box”.
-Strangely, no image is mentioned on the cloth, whereas the Mandylion is known to bear an image of Christ, but an image is mentioned at the bottom of the reliquary in the late inventories of the relics of the Sainte-Chapelle.
-This misunderstanding by the canons of the Sainte-Chapelle can be explained if the cloth was folded, hidding the image on it, and that a face of Christ was painted on the bottom of the reliquary.
+The Mandylion very likely reached the Sainte-Chapelle of Paris when Louis IX acquired several relics from the Constantinople emperor Baudoin II in the period 1239 to 1241.
+In June 1247, the official list of relics given by Baudoin II describes the Mandylion as Sanctam toellam, tabulae insertam, that is, as “a holy cloth, inserted in a box”.
+Strangely, no image is mentioned on the cloth, whereas the Mandylion is known to bear an image of Christ.
+However, a face of Christ (a Veronica) is mentioned inside and at the bottom of the reliquary, in the late (1534 -- 1792) inventories of the relics of the Sainte-Chapelle.
+In 1241 or 1242, when the relics are transferred from Constantinople to Paris, the cleric Gerald of Saint-Quentin-en-l'Isle provides another clue: he thinks that the face of Christ touched the reliquary when His body was brought down from the cross, but without mentioning a cloth.
+We can reasonably infer that Gerald saw a face of Christ, with bloodstains, on or inside the reliquary.
+These descriptions are coherent if the cloth was inside the reliquary, but under a board that was painted with the face of Christ.
+Once the cloth is removed, the board would slide down at the bottom of the reliquary.

 Apparently the kings of France, from Louis IX to Philippe VI de Valois, as well as the canons responsible for the safeguard of the relics, would not have known that an image existed on the "toile".
 They would have confused the painted face of Christ at the bottom of the reliquary as the main relic.
 This observation is supported by the inventories of the relics of the Sainte-Chapelle.
 Meanwhile, the cloth, which would have been folded in the reliquary, remained unidentified by the canons for over a century.